CrowsOfWar/AvatarMod-Docs/classes/power-rating.rst

 The power rating itself is a :code:`double` value between -100 and +100.
 The higher the power rating, the better the environment is rated (and vice versa, for negative values).
 Zero represents no change in the environment.

 The power rating is calculated by a combination of *modifiers*.
-Each modifier represents a certain condition; for example a full moon would add a FullMoonModifier, which would increase the power modifier.
-Multiple modifiers are usually present at the same time.
+Each modifier represents a certain condition, and either adds or subtracts from the total power rating.
+For example, a full moon would add a FullMoonModifier, which could increase the power modifier by 30 points.
+Multiple modifiers can be present at the same time.